Login

 The League of American Orchestras Volunteer Council is now accepting project submissions:

-- Winners will share information about their award-winning project with other volunteers at the League 2025 Conference
+• Winners will share information about their award-winning project with other volunteers at the League’s 2027 National Conference in Atlanta, GA held June 2-4, 2027

-- Submit your project using this entry form (PDF)
+• Download and submit your project using this entry form

 Project Categories

-Fundraising is one of the Gold Award of Excellence’s most popular categories, highlighting creative and successful elements of fundraising projects.
-Fundraising projects are considered especially successful when there is a high ratio of profit to expense (i.e., at least 60% profit to 40% expense ratio).
+Fundraising projects are considered successful when there is a high ratio of profit to expense (i.e., at least 60% profit to 40% expense ratio).

-Communication/Technology projects highlight uses of communication and technology to promote and enhance volunteer activities.
-These projects should demonstrate effective use of contemporary technology to bring some aspect of the orchestra to a specific population.
+Communications/Technology projects highlight uses of communication and technology to promote and enhance volunteer activities.
+Projects should demonstrate effective use of contemporary technology to bring some aspect of the organization or the supported orchestra to a specific population or

-Education projects bring music educational opportunities to children, youth and/or adults by various means such as camps, classes, competitions, petting zoos, etc. These projects have greater value when there are collaborations with schools and other non-profits in the community.
+Education projects bring music educational or enjoyment opportunities to children, youth and/or adults by various means such as camps, classes, competitions, petting zoos, hospitals, etc. These projects have greater value when there are collaborations with schools and other nonprofits in the community.

 Membership projects are designed to recruit, retain, recognize, and train orchestra volunteers.
-Membership projects should show an increase in membership numbers or an ability to retain current membership.
+Membership projects may show an increase in membership numbers or success in retaining current membership.

-Leadership/Organizational Structure projects highlight attempts at building leadership and developing organizational structure by identifying, developing, and encouraging leadership.
-Leadership/Organizational Structure projects should present models for successfully engaging or training your organization and its membership.
+Leadership/Organizational Structure projects highlight building leadership and improving organizational structure and encouraging leadership.
+These projects should present models for successfully engaging or training your organization and its membership.

-Service projects are any projects that focus on providing support or assistance to the orchestra, orchestra staff, or musicians.
+Service projects that focus on providing support or assistance to the orchestra, orchestra staff, or musicians.
 Service projects should showcase the unique ways you serve your orchestra and the community.

 View the Gold Award of Excellence Online Database.